Silent Inflammation Could Be Harming You — Find Out Fast

 Symptoms Indicating theNeed for CRP Testing

-A C-reactive protein test is a useful diagnostic tool for identifying and monitoring inflammation in the body.
-Either because of an acute bacterial infection or a chronic inflammatory condition, CRP levels allow early detection and treatment planning.
-The following symptoms may warrant this test.
+A C-reactive protein (CRP) test is a valuable diagnostic tool for identifying and monitoring inflammation in the body.
+Whether caused by an acute bacterial infection or a chronic inflammatory condition, changes in CRP levels allow for early detection and timely treatment planning.

 • Fever or Chills